 In the lead-up to mass COVID-19 vaccinations, a field guide to help governments manage misinformation and drive demand

-Introducing the Vaccines Misinformation Management Guide: a free, downloadable resource commissioned by UNICEF and produced in partnership with First Draft, Yale Institute for Global Health and The Public Good Projects (PGP).
+Introducing the Vaccine Misinformation Management Guide: a free, downloadable resource commissioned by UNICEF and produced in partnership with First Draft, Yale Institute for Global Health and The Public Good Projects (PGP).

 The guide is designed to help governments and organizations manage the global infodemic through the development of strategic and well-coordinated national action plans that effectively drive demand for, and acceptance of, vaccines.
 It recognizes that misinformation has fueled a parallel epidemic of mistrust in vaccines and vaccine hesitancy — contributing to declines in vaccination rates, and causing a global resurgence of vaccine-preventable disease — and offers a phased strategy for reversing that trend in advance of COVID-19 vaccine deployment.